Difegue/TVC-16/content/057-games-spring.md

 Slug: games-spring
 Authors: Difegue
 HeroImage: images/games/gator.jpg
-Summary: ...do you feel lucky, punk?
+Summary: featuring coolgator 2000 and the noise

 It's [International Workers' Day](https://en.wikipedia.org/wiki/International_Workers%27_Day)!
 What better time to uhh, look back at all the videogames I've been playing.
 Thinking of all the man-hours that went into making those is quite humbling.